-Once you have commissioned your research, Ancestry by Heir Line, can offer you three unique and fantastic ways to display your family history, each containing a wealth of information about your direct and indirect ancestors:
+Once you have commissioned your research, Heir Line, can offer you three unique and fantastic ways to display your family history, each containing a wealth of information about your direct and indirect ancestors:

 1. Narrative Family History Reports and Statistical Reports, illustrated and presented in springback folders.